Con Funk Shun

-Con Funk Shun (formerly known as Project Soul) is an American R&B and funk band whose popularity began in the mid-1970s and ran through the 1980s.
-They were influenced by funk legend James Brown and Sly and the Family Stone.
-Signed to Mercury Records in 1976, Con Funk Shun enjoyed a decade of successful national and overseas tours, eleven chart-topping albums, and numerous hit singles.
+Con Funk Shun (formerly known as Project Soul) is an American R&B and funk band from Vallejo, California, formed in 1969.
+They were influenced by funk progenitors James Brown and Sly and the Family Stone.
+Signed to Mercury Records in 1976, the band had numerous successful national and overseas tours, eleven albums, and a number of hit singles.
 The group formally disbanded in 1986.